 Although a member of all these regional organizations, the DRC has lagged behind other countries in applying uniform standards.
 The DRC’s standards and conformity assessment regime has been undermined by a lack of updated standards law, resources to enforce standards, and trained personnel.
 DRC standards, testing, labeling, and certification requirements have little impact on U.S. exports to the DRC.

-The Ministry of Commerce is responsible for standards and conformity assessments.
+The Ministry of Foreign Trade is responsible for standards and conformity assessments.
 The Congolese Control Office (OCC), an ISO member agency, is responsible for developing standards and performing conformity assessments on exports and imports, operating under the supervision of the Ministry of Commerce.
 The Ministry of Mines maintains its own standards and certification organization, the Centre d’Expertise, d’Evaluation et de Certification (CEEC), which is charged with the certification of gold and diamonds.
 The Ministry of Agriculture’s Animal and Vegetable Quarantine Service (SQAV) is responsible for the application of sanitary and phytosanitary (SPS) measures on animal and plant products in the DRC.
 SQAV has a staff composed of veterinary doctors, agronomic engineers, technical engineers, and other experts.
 SQAV is one of several public agencies that conduct inspections at national borders, including the OCC, DGDA and the Directorate General of Migration (DGM).

-The DRC primarily relies on the “Codex alimentarus” for food items.
+The DRC primarily relies on the “Codex Alimentarius” for food standards.
 The Codex is applied to imports, but not to exports because of lack of adequate equipment in the OCC lab.
 In practice, however, most imports are admitted into the country without the need to meet specific standards.
 As a result of frequent political interference, the OCC is often unable to fulfill its mission as agricultural watchdog.

 Testing, Inspection and Certification